'Share' Food Program

 I would say the only draw back to this program is that you can't be picky about your food.
 It is always good quality food, but you have no choice in what you get (unless you swap items with others as I sometimes do!).
 Everyone gets the same things, and it always includes frozen meats, fresh fruits and vegetables, and some canned goods or staples like pasta or rice.
 And each month there is usually one or two items I will not use (turnips, acorn squash, kielbasa, etc...).
 When this happens I ask my neighbors and church friends if anyone will use what I won't and then I give it away.
 So this way I help others as well.
 And often my host site orders an extra Share each month just to be sure we have enough.
 If no one buys it on D-Day or no one else needs it, I then take it as a donation to one of my neighbors who is struggling financially.

 I would encourage everyone to check this program out.
 In many places SHARE is listed in the white pages/business section of the phone book.
-I am told that a web site is being implemented and will available soon, however I was not able to find the URL for it at this time.
 Many of the social welfare offices have a contact number the local programs as well.
 In the Milwaukee area alone there are over 25 host sites - one near just about everybody in the city.

 Get involved and save money too!